Álvaro Arzú: Early career

 Born in Guatemala City, Arzú studied Social and Legal Sciences at Rafael Landívar University.
-In 1978 he became director of the Guatemalan Institute of Tourism (INGUAT); he occupied this position until 1981, when he was elected mayor of Guatemala City for the Guatemalan Christian Democracy (DCG) party.
+In 1978 he became director of the Guatemalan Institute of Tourism (INGUAT); he occupied this position until 1981 when he was elected mayor of Guatemala City for the Guatemalan Christian Democracy (DCG) party.
 But in 1982 there was a military coup d'état and, although the elections were annulled, the military offered him to be the municipal intendent, which he declined.
 In 1986 he became mayor, after winning the election under the umbrella of the Plan for National Advancement civic committee.

-In 1989 the civic committee became the National Advancement Party (PAN).
-Arzú was their presidential candidate for the 1990 elections, where he finished in fourth place with 17.3 percent of the vote.
-The winner, Jorge Serrano, appointed Arzú as minister for foreign affairs in 1991, but he resigned later that year in protest against Serrano's decision to normalize relations with Belize, over most of whose territory Guatemala has long-standing claims.
+In 1989, the civic committee became the National Advancement Party (PAN).
+Arzú was their presidential candidate for the 1990 elections, finishing in fourth place with 17.3 percent of the vote.
+The winner, Jorge Serrano, appointed Arzú as minister for foreign affairs in 1991.
+However, he resigned later that year in protest against Serrano's decision to normalize relations with Belize, over most of whose territory Guatemala has long-standing claims.

 Presidency

-Arzú won the first round of the 1995 general elections in November, and then narrowly beat Alfonso Portillo of the Guatemalan Republican Front (FRG, Frente Republicano Guatemalteco) in the second round, which took place in January 1996.
+Arzú won the first round of the 1995 general elections in November and then narrowly beat Alfonso Portillo of the Guatemalan Republican Front (FRG, Frente Republicano Guatemalteco) in the second round, which took place in January 1996.
 He obtained 51.2 percent of the vote.